mckunkel/DCDataBaseWithSpark/README.md

 1. There will be a jar file in the target directory /target/DCFaultFinderApp-jar-with-dependencies.jar
   1. Run this jar as java -jar DCFaultFinderApp-jar-with-dependencies.jar

-* If running on the JLab cluster, this should run and show a image similar to:

 <img src="https://github.com/mckunkel/DCFaultFinder/blob/master/images/LabeledProcessedPlot.png" width="800">

-* This program can be ran on MacOSX and Linux
+* If this program is to ran NOT on the Jlab cluster, please ensure that the MySQL database from JLab

 ## Data Processing and Visualization
 * Processing uses the clas12-offline-software HipoDataSource found in the COATJava package